 Operational risk is managed through the Group's framework for operational risk, procedures and authorities.
 The management objectives for operational risk are established each year by the Board.

-The Basel Committee's "Principles for the Sound Management of Operational Risk" and Finanstilsynet's modules for operational risk and internal corporate management specify the key external requirements for operational risk management.
-Sparebanken Sør regularly assesses changes to the framework to increase compliance with the requirements stipulated by the Basel Committee and Finanstilsynet.
+The Basel Committee's "Principles for the Sound Management of Operational Risk" and the Financial Supervisory Authority of Norway's modules for operational risk and internal corporate management specify the key external requirements for operational risk management.
+Sparebanken Sør regularly assesses changes to the framework to increase compliance with the requirements stipulated by the Basel Committee and the Financial Supervisory Authority of Norway.